You may be eligible for compensation. We are available for free consultations over the phone. Call us today at 267-350-6600.

 In order for an injury or illness to be compensated through worker’s compensation, it must happen or be contracted in the course of the employee’s usual work.
 Some occupational diseases will be covered as a result.

 COVID-19 will likely be treated as an occupational disease.
-In order for an occupational disease to be compensable under worker’s comp, it must be caused or aggravated by work conditions or the work itself, and it must be more likely for an employee to contract that disease in the course of his or her employment than otherwise.
+For an occupational disease to be compensable under worker’s comp, it must be proved to be caused or aggravated by work conditions or the work itself, and it must be more likely for an employee to contract that disease in the course of his or her employment than otherwise.
 Carpal tunnel syndrome, radiation illness, and mesothelioma are three common examples of compensable occupational diseases.

 Workers in Professions Where Social Distancing is Not Possible May Be Covered Under Workers’ Comp

 In some professions, social distancing is impossible.
-For example, emergency medical technicians (EMTs), firemen, and police rendering first aid, and other first-responders are required to be in close contact with people as part of their job.
+For example, emergency medical technicians (EMTs), firefighters, police rendering first aid, and other first-responders are required to be in close contact with people as part of their job.
 If these workers are infected with coronavirus that way, they will likely be covered under worker’s comp.
-In-home healthcare aides and employees of assisted living and rehabilitation facilities will likely be covered by workers’ comp for the same reason.
+In-home healthcare aides and employees of assisted living or rehabilitation facilities will likely be covered by workers’ comp for the same reason.